Skip to main content

 Kingdom of Night was developed by DANGEN Entertainment.

 Kingdom of Night has received very positive reviews from players.
-Most players liked this game for its story but disliked it for its grinding.
+Most players liked Kingdom of Night for its story but disliked it for its grinding.

 Kingdom of Night is a single player game with multiplayer and local co-op support.